Judy Brady Syfers: Activism

-Brady Syfers was a full time housewife while her husband was working at San Francisco State University, when the couple became involved in a strike to support the push to create a department for ethnic studies.
+Brady Syfers was a full-time housewife while her husband was working at San Francisco State University, when the couple became involved in a strike to support the push to create a department for ethnic studies.
 She allowed their home to become the fundraising headquarters, where she organized and fed the striking students and faculty.
-The strike lasted five months and after it ended, the university's Black Student Union organized a meeting to thank their supporters, where her husband was specifically mentioned by Brady Syfers was left out.
+The strike lasted five months and after it ended, the university's Black Student Union organized a meeting to thank their supporters, where her husband was specifically mentioned but Brady Syfers was left out.
 She decided to contribute to the women's movement and joined the consciousness raising group at the Glide Memorial Church and the Women's Liberation Movement.

 In 1970, she wrote "Why I Want a Wife" as a rally speech as part of the Women's Strike for Equality on August 26, 1970, in San Francisco to celebrate the fiftieth anniversary of women's suffrage.
 The speech was reported on by television, radio and newspaper reports.
 Brady Syfers wrote of her desire to have someone else provide a wage, child care, house-cleaning, meals and sex.
 It satirized the role of the wife, who fulfilled a myriad of useful positions for her husband without proper appreciation, and is used as an example of satire and humor in the women's movement.
 The speech was first published in Tooth and Nail, an underground newspaper, and then re-purposed in Motherlode, the magazine where Brady Syfers worked.
 It appeared in the preview of Ms. magazine published in New York magazine's 1971 year-end issue, where it was one of the best-known articles, and in the first full issue of the magazine published in 1972.
 The article was later re-published in books and textbooks through the years, including the 1971 anthology Notes from the Third Year edited by Anne Koedt and Shulamith Firestone.

 She was a member of Breakaway, a women's community school, and taught a class on the women's movement.
 Between 1970 and 1972, she was one of the seven national coordinators for the Women's National Abortion Action Coalition.
 She travelled to Cuba in 1973 with the Venceremos Brigade, a country she later returned to, and she travelled to Nicaragua to witness the revolution.
 She and her husband divorced and she began working as a secretary.